If you aren’t ready to get an agreement in principle, you can use a mortgage calculator to get an indication of how much you may be able to borrow.

-You can usually get an AIP online, over the phone or – if applying to a bank or building society – in branch.
+You can usually get a mortgage in principle online, over the phone or – if applying to a bank or building society – in branch.

-You’ll need to give basic personal details including your salary, how much you’d like to borrow, and what your monthly costs roughly add up to.
+You’ll need to give basic personal details including your salary, how much you’d like to borrow, and what all of your monthly costs roughly add up to.

 The mortgage lender will then check your credit file to gauge your financial status and calculate what it might be prepared to lend you.

-You can complete the whole process online and it should only take about 15 minutes.
-Doing it over the phone or in branch may take longer.
+You can complete the whole process online - it should only take about 15 minutes to get a mortgage in principle.
+Filling out the online forms with some lenders can even provide you with an immediate quote.
+Doing it over the phone or in-branch may take longer.

-Once you have your agreement in principle, you can look at properties that fall within a specific price range: that is, the amount you could potentially borrow, plus any deposit you might have saved up.
+Once you have your agreement in principle, you can look at properties that fall within your specific price range; that is, the amount you could potentially borrow, plus any deposit you might have saved up.

-When considering how much money to loan you, the mortgage lender will need to check your credit history to ensure you would be able to meet the monthly payments.
+When considering how much money to lend, the mortgage lender will need to check your credit history to ensure you would be able to meet the monthly payments.

 To do this, some lenders will perform a “soft” credit check, which means they do not need to ask your permission to do it and it will not affect your credit score.
 It’s essentially a background check to ensure the details you have provided are correct.

 However, some lenders may wish to do a full credit check before giving you an AIP and should ask your permission beforehand.